ritsu/RitsuCogs/README.md

 `[p]tt check`

 Checks existing alerts against the current RSS feed.
-The latest (1) item will be returned for each alert.
 The RSS feed only contains the last 150 items, so old items will not appear.

 `[p]tt remove [terms] [#categories]`